gersonkevin23/gersonkevin23/README.md

 ## Hey there

-I’m A senior React, Vue.JS, Laravel, and PHP Developer.
+I’m a senior React, Vue.JS, Laravel, and PHP Developer.

 ## What I do